Best Cave Diving Destinations - Bluewater Dive Travel

 Visibility: 10 to 65 feet (3 to 20m).

-Non-Diving Activities: The popular tourist beaches and islands of Krabi are nearby, offering watersports, rock climbing, birdwatching, among other activities.
+Non-Diving Activities: The popular tourist beaches and islands of Krabi are nearby, offering watersports, rock climbing, and birdwatching, among other activities.

 Required Skill Level: Technical cave-certified divers only.

-Fifteen minutes from the small fishing village of Bayahibe on the south coast of the Dominican Republic, a fascinating series of cave systems offer exciting diving for all levels of snorkeler, cavern, and cave diver.
-Comparable to the Mexican cenotes but far less explored, the Bayahibe caves are a stunning world of stalagmites and stalactites, unique limestone rock formations, narrow restrictions, and huge caverns, many lit from above by shafts of tropical sunlight.
-Some of the more accessible outer caves are stunning snorkeling and cavern diving sites, whereas many of the deeper parts lead to unexplored sections to be avoided by all but the most experienced cave divers.
+The Bayahibe caves are a stunning world of stalagmites and stalactites, unique limestone rock formations, narrow restrictions, and huge caverns, many lit from above by shafts of tropical sunlight.
+Some of the more accessible outer caves are stunning snorkeling and cavern diving sites.
+In contrast, many of the deeper parts lead to unexplored sections that should be avoided by all but the most experienced cave divers.

 cave diving